MayankKilhor/Hotel-Management/README.md

 # Hotel-Management

-A Sample Hotel Management System created using C++ to maintain
+A Sample Hotel Management System created using C++ to maintain the data of customers perfectly.

 ## Contributors